Francisco Barreto

 Francisco Barreto (occasionally Francisco de Barreto, 1520 – 9 July 1573) was a Portuguese soldier and explorer.
 An officer in Morocco during his early life, Barreto sailed to Portuguese India and was eventually appointed viceroy of the colony.
 After his return to Lisbon, he was tasked with an expedition to southeast Africa in search of legendary gold mines.
 Barreto died in what is now Mozambique, having never reached the mines.

 Early life

-Barreto was born in Faro, Portugal, in 1520, to Rui Barreto and Branca de Vilhena.
+Born in Faro in 1520, Barreto was the second son of Rui Barreto, an influential nobleman, and Branca de Vilhena.
 He received military training in Morocco, and eventually served in Azemmour, near Casablanca.